feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 Total (in guilders) f10,187,716.16 f2,055,648.50” f3,015,915.91”

-(a) This figure was taken from the total payment of Vreemde Oosterlingen, not purely the Chinese. | am assuming that the Chinese accounted for about 90% of the total, the other 10% being the Arabs share.
+(a) This figure was taken from the total payment of Vreemde Oosterlingen, not purely the Chinese.
+I am assuming that the Chinese accounted for about 90% of the total, the other 10% being the Arabs share.
 The figures for Semarang are similar, those for Surabaya a little higher, but with the Chinese still as the major property taxpayers.
 Sources : Koloniaal Verslag, 1899, 1900.

-Looking at these figures, one can hardly deny Batavia's vast contribution to the government treasury. | have chosen the 1870s for my discussion of Batavia's small farms, for it was a time when other parts of Java were experiencing a boom in the opium farms and agricultural production.
+Looking at these figures, one can hardly deny Batavia's vast contribution to the government treasury.
+I have chosen the 1870s for my discussion of Batavia's small farms, for it was a time when other parts of Java were experiencing a boom in the opium farms and agricultural production.
 The 1890's were chosen to underline Batavia's constantly high financial returns, even when revenue-farming was coming to an end.

 Given that the Chinese were dominant in revenue-farming, and that by 1885 they had to pay 4% of their income®3 (together with ground tax in Batavia), it is hard to disregard their vast financial contribution.
 Considering that their share of non-leased revenues reached about 20%, it is safe to say that the Chinese of Batavia contributed roughly 40% of total tax revenues in the residency.